TIY-Austin-Front-End-Engineering/Curriculum/intro/PREWORK.md

 "Install OS X Yosemite” to begin installation.
 WARNING: The OS X upgrade can take a bit of time to complete and will require a restart.
 Plan on doing this in the evening or over a lunch break.
 3. Have the latest version of [Google Chrome installed](https://www.google.com/chrome/browser/desktop/index.html)

+Add google chome and sublime to your dock.

+Take a screen shot of your dock with Google Chrome and Sublime.
+Upload the screenshot to [imgur](http://imgur.com/) or another photo sharing service and submit a link to the picture on the "Software Pre-Work" assignment within the [assignment app](http://assignments.nutellahabit.com).

 ### Accounts
 We will use a couple of online services throughout during the class.
 Please create accounts on these services so that you're ready to rock on day 1.

-1. Sign up for a [GitHub account](https://github.com).
-Make sure to add a profile picture and your full name, since this will help me learn your name.
-2. Sign up for a [Breadcrumbs](http://tiy.breadcrumbsqa.com) account.
-3. You'll need to sign in to the Mac App Store with you Apple ID.
+1. You'll need to sign in to the Mac App Store with you Apple ID.
 If you don't have one, [sign up here](https://appleid.apple.com/).

 ### Basic OS X Skills (optional)